bigboyTaysh/trivare/README.md

     ```sh
     docker-compose up -d
     ```
         This will start a SQL Server container.
-The default password is set in `docker-compose.yml`.
+The database password is configured via the `SA_PASSWORD` environment variable in the `.env` file.

-2.  **Configure Connection String**
+3.  **Configure Connection String**

-    The backend needs a connection string to connect to the database.

-    a.
-In the `Server/Api` directory, create a copy of `appsettings.Development.json.template` and rename it to `appsettings.Development.json`.
+    Copy the appsettings template and configure your local settings:
+    ```sh
+    cp appsettings.Development.json.template appsettings.Development.json
+    ```

     b.
-The template file is already configured to connect to the local Docker container, so no changes are needed.
+Update the `Password` in the connection string to match the `SA_PASSWORD` you set in `.env`.

-3.  **Apply Database Migrations**
+4.  **Apply Database Migrations**

     To set up the database schema, you'll need the .NET Entity Framework Core tools.